YoustinaZak/Data_Analysis/README.md

 ## Projects Included

 ### 1. **Python Data Analysis Project**
-   - **Description**: This project involves data cleaning, exploration, and visualization using Python libraries such as `pandas`, `matplotlib`, and `seaborn`.
+   - **Description**: This project involves data cleaning, exploration, and visualization using Python libraries such as `pandas` and `numpy`.
 It focuses on uncovering patterns and trends in the dataset to generate meaningful insights.
    - **Highlights**:
-     - Data preprocessing and handling missing values.
-     - Exploratory Data Analysis (EDA) with visualizations.
+     - Exploratory Data Analysis (EDA)
      - Key insights and statistical analysis.
    - **How to Run**:
      1. Clone the repository.